15 On the road and off it.

 ‘Is this official?’
 I asked.

 ‘Heavens no. I’m nothing more than a rumour.
 My status is ‘classified.’
 Officially I’m not here.
-Like this piss stain Laos, lines on the map drawn by the French, without a railroad, a single paved highway or a newspaper, its chief cash crop opium, its people seeing themselves in tribal terms, I don’t really exist.’
+Like this piss stain Laos, lines on the map drawn by the French, without a railroad, a single paved highway or a newspaper, its chief cash crop opium, its people seeing themselves in tribal terms, I don’t really exist.
+My funds are paid into a bank that isn’t real, one I’ve never set foot in, by people who’ve never heard of me.’

 ‘I never carry a passport or other identification.
 No one, least of all the border officials, ever questions me about what I am doing.
 If they did I would have to refrain from answering, ‘pest control’.
 What I say to you never took place.
 America’s military involvement in Laos is covert.
 I’m a nonofficial cover operative.’